WaiTsun-Yeung/python-style-guide/A-strongly-recommended/1-README/installation-guide/README.md

 computer architectures, oftentimes they can still be built from its source.
 Hence, the user is always encouraged to check out the source code and attempt building from source if they cannot install the package through pip / conda.

-By default, Python packages are installed to the root Python executable.
+By default, Python packages are assigned to the root Python executable.
 However, reconfiguration of those executables is especially difficult.
 For this reason, both pip and conda have utilities for creating project-specific virtual environments.
 By assigning each project its own Python executable, it mitigates the problem of package version conflicts over multiple unrelated coding projects.
 Package conflict is often a major source of headache in large project